newatoms/guides/medium-guide/readme.md

-> **Goal of this guide:** giving you the ability to write and publish an article on medium.com
+> **Goal of this guide:** giving you the ability to write and publish an article for New Atoms on medium.com

 <img src="../images/medium-logo.png" width="80">

 # How to publish to Medium

-This guide is a quick tutorial about how to create a blogpost on Medium.
+This guide is a quick tutorial about how to create a blogpost for New Atoms on Medium.

 Signup on [Medium](https://medium.com/) and ask Boris van Hoytema to add you as an editor to our channel(s).